Frohnhofen: Education

-In the field of schooling, too, it was also the central village of Altenkirchen that was at first dominant in the Kohlbach valley; it got its own school in 1716, which schoolchildren from Frohnhofen could also attend.
+In the field of schooling, it was also the central village of Altenkirchen that was at first dominant in the Kohlbach valley; it got its own school in 1716, which schoolchildren from Frohnhofen could also attend.
 Attempts as early as the 18th century by Frohnhofen to set its own school up did not meet with success.
-According to details in the Altenkirchen parish register, one of the applicants for a teaching post was supposedly an übergeschnappter Student (the first word means “crazy”, “loopy”) from Fürth who wore a long, pleated frock coat.
+According to details in the Altenkirchen parish register, one of the applicants for a teaching post was supposedly an übergeschnappter Student (the first word means "crazy", "loopy") from Fürth who wore a long, pleated frock coat.
 By 1802, a teacher named Friedrich Rindt Fuß had been secured, and he stayed for quite a long time, repeatedly being granted a new appointment.
 School records from 1823 say that the said Mr. Rindt had been named “provisory schoolteacher” for Frohnhofen.
 This teacher lived and was fed at first in turns at his pupils’ houses, and was also paid one Gulden for each pupil each year, and thus with roughly 50 pupils, he got about 50 Gulden each year.
 From the year 1835 comes a compilation of his later emoluments: 30 Gulden from the municipal coffers, three cords of wood from the municipal forest and 36 Simmer (or five sevenths of a hectolitre) of grain.
 Also among the teacher’s benefits were the free use of his service dwelling (built onto the herdsman’s house) worth 8 Gulden, the use of a garden at a scheduled rental price of 7 Gulden and 14 Kreuzer and the use of 1.2 ha of cropland as well as a 0.6 ha meadow, each worth 20 Gulden.
 Next to the very simple dwelling, room for teaching was brought into being in 1823 at the herdsman’s house.
 In 1841, a schoolhouse was built on the street now known as Binderstraße with a teacher’s dwelling in accordance with what was laid out at the time by the Kingdom of Bavaria; a belltower was also built on top.
 It had only one room for sometimes as many as 80 schoolchildren.
-An “extraordinary visitation” in 1910 complained that there were no spittoon, no wastepaper basket and no handkerchief available, and that the benches were old and therefore unsuitable.
+An "extraordinary visitation" in 1910 complained that there were no spittoon, no wastepaper basket and no handkerchief available, and that the benches were old and therefore unsuitable.
 In 1912, the livingroom at the front was attacked by dry rot.
 The walls were painted over with hydrochloric acid (HCl) after the plaster had been stripped off.
 The floor was torn out and built all over again, with the floorboards having been soaked beforehand in creosote.
 Only in 1936 did the municipality get a schoolhouse with better premises, on today’s Schulstraße (“School Street”).
-This building, too, had a small belltower built on top.
+This building also had a small belltower built on top.
 In the course of the 1970 school reform in the state of Rhineland-Palatinate, the Frohnhofen school was closed.
 The primary school pupils now attend school in Altenkirchen, while the Hauptschule students go to the Schönenberg-Kübelberg school centre.